Why Women Are Leading The Growing Natural Wine Movement

 The visible increase of women, notes Falchek, is partly because female winemakers went from nearly non-existent to a sizable–yet still underrepresented–margin today.
 He recalls attending conferences two decades ago in which attendees would ask the few female attendees if they were lost or try to automatically direct them to the marketing panel.

-Women might also gravitate towards small, natural producers and local markets since larger operations have long been a boys’ club.
+Women might also gravitate towards small, natural producers and local markets since larger operations have long been dominated by men.
 “It might be that these are smaller boutique operations and women have more opportunities there,” Falchek explains, “because for all the advances women have made in the cellar, there’s not parity–we’re nowhere near parity.”

 Many, like Vinovore’s Coly Den Haan, endeavor to create their own spaces within the category.
 In 2013, Ann Rabin Arnold founded the Organic Wine Exchange, an organic wine club that’s now available in 13 states with a clientele that is 80% female.
 Last year, Stacey Khoury-Diaz, 29, opened Dio (short for Dionysus—the god of wine), a natural wine bar in Washington D.C.